 Housed in a 3-storey heritage building, Haymarket Library is in the heart of Chinatown.
 Originally built in 1875 and modernised in 1927, the building's Venetian Gothic Revival features were fully restored by the City of Sydney in the early 1990s.

 As well as an English language collection, Haymarket Library boasts the largest Chinese language book collection of any public library in Australia.
 The library also holds Indonesian, Thai and Vietnamese collections.

 To become a member, complete an online application or fill in a form when you next visit.
-It is free to join if you are a City of Sydney resident.
+It is free to join if you are a NSW resident.

 - Monday to Friday: 8.30am to 6pm